Highland City Arts Council is proud to announce that this year we will offer a visual arts scholarship to a High School Senior.

 We will be kicking off the season February 23-28 with the play

 Standing, Still Standing.
 This play by local award-winning playwright Melissa Leilani Larson is a contemporary, humorous love story that moves between the waking world, the online community, and dreams.
 Standing Still Standing shows the strains chronic fatigue syndrome can put on a man’s life and marriage.
 This is a comedy about love and life — and staying awake for both.
 Winner of the 2002 Vera Hinckley Mayhew award, and of an Honorable Mention in Drama from the Association for Mormon Letters.
 Mel’s 2006 screen adaptation won the LDS Film Festival Screenwriting Contest.
 We are pleased to announce that Standing Still Standing will be directed by Adam Cannon.
-Auditions for Standing Still Standing will be the first week in January.
-More information to come.
+Auditions for Standing Still Standing will be the first week in January, January 7th and 8th from 7-9pm and the 10th from 10am to noon.

 The Merchant of Venice.
 A play by William Shakespeare, believed to have been written between 1596 and 1598.
 Though classified as a comedy in the First Folio and sharing certain aspects with Shakespeare’s other romantic comedies, the play is perhaps most remembered for its dramatic scenes, and is best known for Shylock and the famous “Hath Not a Jew eyes?” speech.
 The Merchant of Venice is being directed by Ellen Burns who directed The Tempest in Highland last year.